SUPPLEMENTAL SECURITY INCOME (SSI) OVERVIEW

 SSI is financed by general funds of the U.S. Treasury--personal income taxes, corporate and other taxes.
 Social Security taxes collected under the Federal Insurance Contributions Act (FICA) or the Self-Employment Contributions Act (SECA) do notfund the SSI program.

-In most States, SSI beneficiaries also can get medical assistance (Medicaid)- to pay for hospital stays, doctor bills, prescription drugs, and other health costs.
+In most States, SSI recipients also can get medical assistance (Medicaid)- to pay for hospital stays, doctor bills, prescription drugs, and other health costs.

-Many States also provide a supplemental payment to certain SSI beneficiaries.
+Many States also provide a supplemental payment to certain SSI recipients.

-SSI beneficiaries may also be eligible for food assistance in every State except California.
+SSI recipients may also be eligible for food assistance in every State except California.
 In some States, an application for SSI also serves as an application for food assistance.

 SSI benefits are paid on the first of the month.